 2012-13: Merzlikins was the top goalie for Lugano’s U20 team and played for Latvia’s U20 team in the 2013 World Junior Championship.
 He was 17-11-1 with two shutouts and had a 2.76 goals against in 30 regular season games as Lugano finished fifth in the regular season.
 Merzlikins was 1-2-1 and had a 3.84 goals against in four playoff games.
 Merzlikins struggled at the WJC, going 0-3 with a 5.85 goals against and .860 save percentage as Ivan Punnenovs eventually assumed the starter’s role.
 Latvia was relegated to Division 1 after finishing last in the tournament.

 2013-14: Merzlikins played for Lugano in Switzerland’s National A league — sharing the goaltending duties with one-time Hurricanes’ prospect Daniel Manzato — and was one of the top goalies in the Swiss Elite junior league.
 He and Ivan Punnenovs split the goaltending for Latvia’s U20 team at the 2014 Division 1A World Junior Championship.
 Merzlikins was 12-10 with one shutout and had a 2.13 goals against and .925 save percentage in 22 National A games.
-Lugano finished fifth in the regular season but Merzlikins did not see any action in the playoffs as Manzato and veteran Michael Fluckiger split the goaltending.
+Lugano finished fifth in the regular season.
+Merzlikins did not see any action in the playoffs as Manzato and veteran Michael Fluckiger split the goaltending.
 Merzlikins had a 2.07 goals against in 12 regular season games for the Lugano U20 team and in seven playoff contests had a 1.29 save percentage.
-In three games at the D1A WJC he was 1-1 with one shutout and had a 2.36 goals against and .900 save percentage.
-Latvia was second to Denmark.
-Merzlikins was ranked 11th amongst International goaltenders in Central Scouting’s mid-season rankings prior to the 2014 NHL Draft.
+Playing for Latvia, which finished second to Denmark at the D1A WJC, he was 1-1 with one shutout and had a 2.36 goals against and .900 save percentage in three games.
+Merzlikins was ranked sixth amongst international goaltenders in the Central Scouting final rankings and was selected by Columbus in the third round (76th overall) of the 2014 NHL Draft.